Tyre Phillips: Baltimore Ravens

-Phillips was drafted by the Baltimore Ravens in the third round with the 106th overall pick of the 2020 NFL Draft.
+Phillips was selected by the Baltimore Ravens in the third round with the 106th overall pick of the 2020 NFL draft.
 During training camp, he shifted from tackle to offensive guard and beat out D. J. Fluker for the starting job at the start of the season despite dealing with an ankle injury.
 He was placed on injured reserve on November 3, 2020, with an ankle injury, and activated on November 30.
 On December 21, in Week 15 against the Jacksonville Jaguars, Phillips picked up a fumbled ball and ran with it for 22 yards.

 On September 13, 2021, Phillips was carted off the field with a knee injury in the first half of the season-opener against the Las Vegas Raiders.
 It was revealed he suffered a torn ACL and was placed on injured reserve on September 14, 2021.
 On October 16, 2021, Phillips was activated from injured reserve.
 On December 30, 2021, Phillips was again placed on injured reserve, putting an end to his sophomore season.

 On August 31, 2022, Phillips was released by the Ravens.

-New York Giants
+New York Giants (first stint)

 On September 1, 2022, Phillips was signed by the New York Giants.
+He was released on August 29, 2023 and re-signed to the practice squad, but released the next day.

+Philadelphia Eagles

+On September 4, 2023, Phillips was signed to the Philadelphia Eagles' practice squad.

+New York Giants (second stint)

+On October 17, 2023, Phillips was signed by the Giants off the Eagles' practice squad.
+He was thrust into the starting lineup in Week 7 at right tackle in place of the injured Evan Neal, and started nine of the next ten games.

+On November 19, 2024, Phillips signed with the Giants practice squad.

+Washington Commanders

+Phillips signed with the Washington Commanders on May 11, 2025.
+He was released by the Commanders on August 25.

+Cleveland Browns

+On September 16, 2025, Phillips signed with the Cleveland Browns practice squad.